 All News

-Image: Getty Images; Illustration: Bankrate Home equity borrowing costs have dropped to levels not seen in about three years.
-The $30,000 home equity line of credit fell 13 basis points to 7.31%, according to Bankrate’s national survey of lenders.
-Meanwhile, the five-year $30,000 home equity loan edged down two basis…
+Image: Getty Images; Illustration: Bankrate Home equity rates fell this week, reaching their lowest levels in about three years.
+The $30,000 home equity line of credit fell one basis point to 7.31%, according to Bankrate’s national survey of lenders.
+Meanwhile, the five-year $30,000 home equity loan fell three basis points…

 Editor's Pick